feralhosting/feralhosting.github.io/Software/Generic Software Installation Guide/readme.md

 This FAQ will use the same directory structure for any examples used, though once you understand the process you can install applications where ever you want.

-You could then manage you installations and have more than one version of a program.
+You could then manage your installations and have more than one version of a program.

 CMAKE
 ---